NEWBORN SESSION PLANNING

 I do not tend to use props, but we can include a few small things that are special to you in a few of your portraits–in particular, handmade or heirloom-quality baby blankets are beautiful in a portrait.
 I will bring some textured wraps and diaper covers, but I encourage you to set aside a few of your own items to make your shoot unique.
-Please avoid anything that will cover up baby’s whole body (i.e., footie pajamas or any other type of bulky clothing), but delicate headbands, newborn or preemie sized diaper covers, onesies, wraps, scarves, and textured blankets are wonderful!
-I usually leave baby’s diaper on with a cover or cloth diaper for the entire session.
+Please avoid anything that will cover up baby’s whole body (i.e., footie pajamas or any other type of bulky clothing), but delicate headbands, newborn or preemie sized diaper covers, onesies, wraps, and textured blankets are wonderful!
+I will leave baby’s diaper on with a cover or clothing for the entire session.

 Clothing for baby